tc39/notes/meetings/2019-01/jan-30.md

 WH: OK.

-DE: Should I go to my bonus slice where I explain that case?
+DE: Should I go to my bonus slide where I explain that case?

 TST: Maybe?